Statewide government trunked radio systems in Australia: Regional Mobile Radio (RMR)

-The Regional Mobile Radio (RMR) network is a digital VHF P25 (Phase I & II) trunking network managed by Telstra Corporation.
+The Regional Mobile Radio (RMR) network is a digital VHF P25 (Phase I & II) trunking network managed by Telstra.
 The RMR was initially designed as the Regional Radio Dispatch Service (RRDS) Project for the Country Fire Authority (CFA).

 Towards the end of June 2013 the first two trunking sites were switched on for the RMR with all CFA bridges transitioned by August 2014 to the RMR that will become the primary communications system for contacting fire dispatchers used by the CFA.
 Augmenting its older Analogue VHF Network the RMR network is being used for incident dispatching and emergency communications with statewide fire dispatchers with the older analogue VHF network being slowly decommissioned or repurposed and analogue simplex radio communications being used for local and fire ground radio communications.

 In 2016, it was announced that regional Victoria Police would transition to the network with encryption.
 The transition was successfully completed to encrypted communications on the morning of 20 November 2018.
 The Victoria State Emergency Services, Life Saving Victoria and Corrections Victoria will also transition.

 The current users of the network are: